Country of Operation

 Operation ASHA trains community members (often former patients) to become tuberculosis health workers who are responsible for identifying new patients, ensuring adherence to the drug regimen, and carrying out regular educational campaigns.

-Operation ASHA works closely with the Government of India, who provides them with free medicines and diagnostic services.
-After a center has been established for two years, the government provides a grant for every patient cured, making OpASHA’s centers financially self-sustaining.
+Ensuring patient compliance is important because of the threat of multi-drug resistant tuberculosis (MDR-TB), which has become one of the world's largest public health issues.
 To combat the rising MDR-TB epidemic, OpASHA launched eCompliance, a biometric initiative in collaboration with Microsoft Research, which uses fingerprint scanners to track patient visits.
 The system consists of three parts: a netbook computer, a USB fingerprint reader (from Digital Persona), and a GSM modem that uploads the visitation logs (via SMS) to a central location.
 Patients scan their finger every time they take medication, and these logs are visualized in the central office to monitor medication delivery.
 Missed doses trigger an SMS notification to managers, who ensure timely supervision or counseling to the patients and health workers involved.
 The health worker is then required to do a follow-up visit within 48 hours to deliver the medicines and supplementary health education.
 These home visits are also confirmed by biometrics.
 Currently the terminal is used daily in over 40 treatment centers, spanning Delhi, Mumbai, and Jaitpur; Operation ASHA is aggressively expanding the deployment to over 225 centers around the world.
-To date, the technology has enrolled about 2,700 patients and logged over 50,000 supervised doses.
+To date, the technology has enrolled about 4,931 patients and logged over 105,557 supervised doses.
 The biometric records are used to automatically generate reports to the government and other stakeholders.
 With the help of eCompliance, Operation ASHA has reduced its default to 1.5%, which is much lower than other institutions.
 The cost of treating a patient for the entire therapy of is US $80.

 In Dec 2010, Operation ASHA opened its first DOTS center in Phnom Penh, Cambodia.
 Unlike India, where Operation ASHA operates static centers, in Cambodia, the model employs counselors on motorbikes.
 The mobile model encompasses a counselor traveling from village to village on a motorbike, carrying anti-TB drugs and other supplies.
 The counselor dispenses the medicines to patients at their homes, as per DOTS guidelines and spends substantial time everyday looking for those potentially suffering from TB.